Click Here to Quick Exit - will open a new tab

 Please reach us at info@wbpride.ca if you cannot find an answer to your question.

-Smoking and vaping is not permitted inside the Shipyard.
+Smoking and vaping is not permitted inside the Village.
 The designated smoking area is in the Parking Lot.

-Unfortunately the Shipyard is a museum so only service animals are permitted in the Fair Grounds.
+Unfortunately, Heritage Village is a museum, so only service animals are permitted in the Fair Grounds.

-There are multiple options to purchase food at the Festival, including Hoy Pinoy Food Truck, Fusion K Foodies and a by donation BBQ* by Art’s Council Wood Buffalo.
+There are multiple options to purchase food at the Festival, including Hoy Pinoy Food Truck, Evermore Cookies, an ice cream truck, and a by donation BBQ*

 *no one will be denied food for lack of a donation